 The views are spectacular and the experience offers a unique way to see the island and its beauty.
 It’s not as scary as it looks, its quite slow and laid back.

 Las Cabanas beach resort

 GPS: 11.144233, 119.393028

 Leaving the best for last!
-At the end of Corong Corong beach you will find one of the places to stay on the island.
-This is the place to unwind and enjoy the view, the service is first class, food is delicious and they have some great cocktails!
-You can read more about our stay at Las Cabanas Beach resort here.
+At the end of Corong Corong beach, you will find one of the places to stay on the island… Las Cabanas beach resort.
+This is the place to unwind and enjoy the view.
+The service is first class, food is delicious and they have some great cocktails!

-There is snorkeling gear available from the bar at a reasonable daily rate.
-Ask the staff to point you to the best snorkeling spots and you will be mesmerised for hours!
+There is snorkelling gear available from the bar at a reasonable daily rate.
+Ask the staff to point you to the best snorkelling spots and you will be mesmerised for hours!

 Have you explored El Nido on a scooter?
-What is your favourite way to explore a new city?
+What El Nido activities would you enjoy the most?
 Let us know your thoughts in the comments below.

-If you enjoyed this post you can subscribe to our blog here or why not save on Pinterest for later?
+If you enjoyed this post about what to do in El Nido, Palawan then you can subscribe to our blog here or why not save on Pinterest for later?

 PIN FOR LATER: